leviathanbadger/cc-web-components/README.md

 - `percent` – displays the value multiplied by `100` and parses input as a percentage.

+Optional `min` and `max` attributes can constrain the value.
+When omitted, no bounds are applied.

 The overlay input used when editing is absolutely positioned, so place `cc-draggable-number` inside a relatively positioned container to keep the overlay aligned.